diannedejesus/knowledge-acquisition/README.md

 **Tech used:** HTML, CSS, JavaScript, Node.js

-I want to create a place where I can see the projects where I have integrated new technologies that I am learning to see my progress on them and hopefully they can be useful to others who are learning the same concepts.
+I want to create a place where I can see the projects where I have integrated new technologies as a reference for the future and see my progress on them.
+Hopefully they can be useful to others who are learning the same concepts.

 ## Optimizations
 *(optional)*

 All of these projects will most likely be in an unoptimized state.
-This items are not ment to be production quality just using new concepts and technolgy to understand how they work and get them working with the bare minimun effort.
+These items are not ment to be production quality, I am just using new concepts and technolgy to understand how they work and get them working with the bare minimun effort.

 ## Lessons Learned:

 I believe that a core part of being a software engineer is continuos learning,  no matter what your experience level is.
 Every time you build something with a new language, framework, tech you get those *heck yeah I did it!* moments which motivates us to keep the learning going.
-This passion allows me to keep making the software I develop be the best it can be to serve the needs of clients and the people they serve.
+This passion allows me to keep making the software I develop be the best it can be,  to serve the needs of clients and the people they serve.

 ## Examples:
 Take a look at these couple examples that I have in my own portfolio: